Expanding and Sustaining

 Throughout our research and analysis, we developed over 50 visual models to synthesize insights and communicate complexity.
 These included funding pathway diagrams, mind maps to distill expert interviews, ecosystem maps to frame the broader system, as well as value webs, opportunity models, and concept maps.

-Modeling the Ecosystem
+Modeling the CAPABLE Ecosystem

-The CAPABLE Ecosystem Map illustrates two primary streams: clinical care and home modifications.
 Within these streams, we identified and mapped the involved organizations and funding sources across federal, state, and local levels, including both public and private sources.

 This map helped us grasp the complexities of funding and service delivery by providing a high-level view of the key players, relationships, and components that shape the CAPABLE ecosystem.